-Also, it might seem crazy but do your investors actually have sufficient funds to finance the deal?
-While it’s not unusual for investors to finance some of their investment with bank loans, make sure it’s not more than 50 per cent of the equity.
-Otherwise you could end up with a mountain of debt you didn’t bargain for!
+Also, it might seem obvious but do your investors actually have sufficient funds to finance the deal?
+While it’s not unusual for investors to finance some of their investment with bank loans, make sure it’s not more than 50% of the equity.
+Otherwise you could end up with a mountain of debt you didn’t bargain for.

-Also, do your best to avoid time wasters.
-Some investors have lots of meetings, but never commit.
-Don’t be sucked in!
+Finally, do your best to avoid time wasters.
+Some investors have lots of meetings, but never commit so don’t get sucked in.

 The kind of startup funding you secure really can make (or break) your business.
 It’s so important to get it right.

 This means not just thinking about the number of zeroes, but also the kind of person you want to deal with, how much equity and control you’re prepared to relinquish, your future (and exit) plans – and much more.
-This means making a serious commitment to putting a lot of graft in.
-Pitching for finance is a full-time job!
-Every investment round feeds into the next, so your approach to investment has to be nuanced, and fit in to a long-term strategy.
+You'll have to make a serious commitment to putting a lot of graft in.
+Pitching for finance is a full-time job.
+Every investment round feeds into the next, so your approach to investment has to be nuanced and fit in to a long-term strategy.

-Of course, nothing is set in stone.
+Nothing is set in stone.
 At the end of the day, you’re dealing with human beings, and there’s a lot of variation in what different investors will offer you and what they’ll expect in return.
-The best you can do is research your options thoroughly, polish your pitch deck until it shines, and put your negotiating hat on.
+The best you can do is research your options thoroughly, polish your pitch deck until it shines and put your negotiating hat on.